less/less-docs/content/home/using-less.md

 See the [Usage]({{resolve 'usage'}}) section for details of other tools.

 <!-- # Command-line with Rhino
-> Each less.js release contains also rhino-compatible version.
+> Each Less release contains also rhino-compatible version.

 Command line rhino version requires two files:
 * less-rhino-&lt;version&gt;.js - compiler implementation,